 Have you ever wondered how different forms of mineral can be utilized by your herd?
 How do you know whether to use loose mineral vs. tubs?
-It’s hard to know where to start, so let’s start off by examining some differences to make the best decision on what form is best for managing your herd.
+It can be difficult to know where to start, so let’s start off by examining some differences between loose mineral and lick tubs, so you can make the best decision on what form is best for managing your herd.

 We all know bulls can be a little bit finicky and sometimes be challenging when it comes to mineral.
-When feeding loose mineral, they might accelerate the speed at which your mineral is wasted.
 However, with good practices and controls, you have a very good chance of controlling consumption with a tub.
 He won’t knock over the tub like he might knock over a loose mineral feeder and cause your mineral to go to waste.
+When feeding loose mineral, bulls can accelerate the speed at which your mineral is wasted.

-When you are feeding loose mineral, you must feed every day… sometimes even twice a day.
+If you feed a loose mineral, it's likely that you feed every day… sometimes even twice a day.
 If you are feeding it in a TMR, you are dealing with that mineral every time you feed.
-If it is mixed with salt in a mineral feeder, you have to deal with it every time that feeder is empty which can be fairly often.
+If it is mixed with salt in a mineral feeder, you have to deal with it every time that feeder is empty, which can be fairly often.

 With the licking action a cow uses on a tub, she’s activating her salivary glands to produce more saliva.
 It ends up into the rumen, which is the first step in digestion.
 The saliva is going to help with the breakdown of her forage and better forage utilization.

 With loose mineral that cow will take a bite or lick of it and that loose mineral goes straight into the rumen.
 Without the additional saliva production, loose mineral is not quite as beneficial for enhanced digestion.

 Some cows might not touch loose mineral.
 A tub is a lot more palatable to a cow.
 You have your molasses or another carrier in formula, which is more palatable to the cow.
 She is more likely to meet her requirement because it tastes good enough for her to consume.